james-clarusway/katakoda/kubernetes-basic/step2.md

 nginx-server   NodePort    10.110.144.60   <none>        80:32276/TCP   113s   run=nginx-server
 ```

-- Select port to view on Host1 and select port <NodePort> (in our case it is 32276).
+- Select port to view on Host1 and select port < NodePort > (in this case it is 32276).
 Check that, nginx server is running.

 - Clean the service and pod from the cluster.